Software

 Featured Image

 When performing due diligence on a vendor, you should be sure to identify any potential risks and weaknesses that could leave your organization vulnerable to a data breach.
-Especially if the vendor will have access to sensitive data, you must ensure that the vendor can protect the data from hackers.
+You must ensure the vendor can protect the data from hackers, especially if the vendor has access to sensitive data.

 1. Does the vendor remain updated on changes to regulations and new data protection laws?

-2. What controls are in place to protect your customers and your sensitive data?
+2. What controls are in place to protect your customers’ sensitive data?

 3. How does the vendor train their staff on cybersecurity best practices?